 - Your program must compile and run with a Makefile on a 32-bit Ubuntu 16.04 machine running inside VirtualBox.

-Grading for programming assignments can ONLY be done on the grader's 32-bit Ubuntu 16.04 machine running inside VirtualBox.
+Grading for labs and programming assignments can ONLY be done on the grader's 32-bit Ubuntu 16.04 machine running inside VirtualBox.

 Even if you can demonstrate that your code runs perfectly on some other system, it cannot be considered for grading and